amarsingh3d/jenkins-pipeline/README.md

 ![image](https://3.bp.blogspot.com/-znQnObodVYM/XFkWD_LeJ4I/AAAAAAAAFMc/QIovbwRFpmQLR5Igy-6QfJrmPQrfDDqOACLcBGAs/s1600/jk1.png)

+In my case I'm using public git repository, if you have private repository define you login details in the pipeline section.
 Jenkins Job is ready to build.

 **Step 5- Build and test Jenkins job:**